(Last Updated on : 10/12/2018)

 Sometimes, the rings are placed in a pot of milk

-and the couple is asked to 'fish'.
-Whoever finds the ring first will always have the upper hand.
+petals and other metallic items and the couple is asked to find the ring.
+Whoever finds the ring first will always have the upper hand in the marriage.

 Jutti Chupai (Hiding the Shoes)

-is played at the groom's house.
-The sisters of the groom block the entrance door as the new bride arrives in her husband's home.
+is played at the groom's house, where the sisters of the groom block the entrance door as the new bride arrives in her husband's home.
 Pretending to be helpful they point to a covered heap.
 With a gilded cover placed over a mound supposedly to uncover the family deity - and they ask the bride to bow her head to it before entering.
 The bride, ever anxious to oblige, dutifully bows her head.
 However, the cover is pulled off to reveal a pile of old footwear cleverly arranged in a mound.
-The tradition of worshiping the shoes brings about a situation of laughter and the bride gets a number of friends in the process.
+The tradition of worshiping the shoes brings about a situation of laughter, which helps in breaking the ice.

-In another attempt to predict the future of the couple's married life, the bride is given a knotted string
+This game is another attempt to predict the future of the couple's married life in a fun playful manner.
+The bride is given a knotted string

 to unwind.
 She and her husband use one hand each to unravel the knots.
 The sooner they unravel them, the greater the ease with which they will face life's struggles.